-What's next?
-Algebra II 153031 153061 Prerequisite: Geometry - H/PreAP Geometry - IH Algebra I H/IH/PreAP 9 - 10 1
+What's Next?
+Algebra II or Algebra II H/IH/PreAP

 The student will study the same topics as defined for Geometry plus advanced topics in space geometry.
 Since this is an advanced course, students will be discussing problems and concepts not normally covered in a regular course.
 Higher levels of understanding such as relationships of ideas, analysis, synthesis, and evaluation will be stressed.